An enlarged prostate is a condition that many men suffer from, but few wish to talk about it.

 Treatment for an Enlarged Prostate

-As men age, their prostate naturally grows larger, but if you are experiencing these signs, you should act.
+As men age, their prostate naturally grows larger, but you should act if you are experiencing these signs of prostate problems.
 Such BPH symptoms can affect you physically and emotionally, and if left untreated, result in serious complications.

 - Tamsulosin (Flomax).

 - Doxazosin (Cardura).

 - Prazosin (Minipress).

 - Silodosin (Rapaflo).

 They are used to relax muscles around small blood vessels.

 By preventing the muscles from tightening, they can help improve blood flow and lower blood pressure.

 However, it is essential to note that they can have adverse side effects.
 Some of the most common side effects include loss of libido, erectile dysfunction, drops in blood pressure, and headaches/nausea.

 Finasteride is a 5-alpha-reductase inhibitor, meaning it prevents the enzyme 5-alpha-reductase from converting testosterone into DHT.